python-students-summer2024/functions-exercise-yr2313/README.md

 ### Verify that the tests pass

 Pytest-based tests are included in the `tests` directory that will help you determine whether each function is operating as expected.
 If the functions have been completed correctly, all tests should pass.
-You should not modify any files in the `test` directory.
+You should not modify any files in the `tests` directory.

 Run the tests using Visual Studio Code's Tests panel.